sichkar-valentyn/Neural_Networks_for_Computer_Vision/README.md

 [1] Valentyn N Sichkar.
 Neural Networks for computer vision in autonomous vehicles and robotics // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision (date of access: XX.XX.XXXX)

 ## Description
 The aim of the repository is to study and create complex project on Computer vision in autonomous vehicles and robotics through basics in Neural Networks to advanced learning.
+Here, later on, will be description of complex project.
+This repository is currently under construction.

 ## Content
 Codes (it'll send you to appropriate file):